def-mycroft/kddtraining_Sept16_HW2_digitstowords/README.md

-# Numbers to Words

-Takes digits from the user and returns words.
+Web application that takes digits from the user and returns words.
 Input updates automatically.
 A python3 library called 'inflect' is used to conver the integers.
 Errors of type 'ValueError' are handled in the model.py file.